The flu vaccination

 Summary of those who are recommended to have the flu vaccine

-• all 2 and 3 year-old children (provided they were aged two or three years old on 31 August before flu vaccinations starts in the autumn)
+- all two and three year-old children (provided they were aged two or three years old on 31 August before flu vaccinations starts in the autumn)

 For advice and information about flu vaccination, speak to your GP, practice nurse, pharmacist or school immunisation team.